PabloSzx/deno-scripts/README.md

 ds dev
 ## or you can simply call it using deno itself
 deno run -A scripts.ts start
+## Every argument after the script name is going to be added as an argument to the end of the script itself
 ```

 ### File script configuration